Testing to see if the MAF sensor on your 3.5L GM equipped car or pickup or SUV is bad or not can easily be done with a multimeter.

 Contents of this tutorial:

-You can find this tutorial in Spanish here: Cómo Probar El Sensor MAF (1.8L Toyota Corolla) (at: autotecnico-online.com).
+You can find this tutorial in Spanish here: Cómo Probar El Sensor MAF (GM 3.5L) (at: autotecnico-online.com).

 Symptoms Of A Bad MAF Sensor

-So when the MAF sensor goes bad, you'll get the check engine light to shine nice and bright on your instrument cluster.
+When the MAF sensor goes bad, you'll get the Check Engine Light to shine nice and bright on your instrument cluster.

 You'll also see one or several of the following symptoms of a bad MAF sensor: